 - - Uses 1/3 the energy of mini-loads and multi-shuttle systems

 - - Kits are delivered in sequence to the assembly area to support just-in-time manufacturing

 Case Study: Flight Safety

-In coordination with a new facility the stockroom implemented four Shuttle XPs to manage components and kit inventory.
+In coordination with a new facility the stockroom implemented four Vertical Lift Modules to manage components and kit inventory.
 The new automated picking and kitting process has reduced stockroom labor requirements by 86%, increased accuracy to 99.9% and reduced floor space by 85%.
 Read more here.